-How to make the best gravy for pheasant - The Field
+Best gravy for pheasant - here's how to make it deliciously

-Roast pheasant is a staple recipe for any keen game chef, so an equally excellent gravy is essential.
 Our recipe for the best gravy for pheasant is quick, simple and delicious

+Early in the season, roasting a pheasant is the perfect way to cook a young bird.
+(Find our perfect roast pheasant recipe here.)
+With your delicious roast pheasant supper you’re going to need a tempting gravy.

-A roast pheasant supper needs gravy.
-And fortunately, the best gravy for pheasant is simple and speedy to make.
-Follow our recipe and adjust the measurements until you find your perfect consistency.
+Follow our recipe for the best gravy for pheasant and adjust the measurements until you find your perfect consistency.
 Some prefer dark and rich while others like pale and watery.
-And both work equally well with roast pheasant.
+Both work equally well.

-If you are still struggling to perfect your roast pheasant, follow our perfect roast pheasant recipe, with white wine and charlotte potatoes.
-Our secret to keeping the bird moist came about as a happy accident.
-And it is very easy to do at home.
-Or if your freezer is overstuffed, take inspiration from The Field’s top 10 best pheasant recipes.
-From game suppers ideal for smalls, to burgers best barbecued and, of course, the perfect roast – we have something for every guest and every occasion.
+If you’re looking for a pheasant stock recipe, you’ll find one here.

 QUERY: I am a new subscriber to The Field, having signed up at Burghley Horse Trials last year.
 I went away with my lovely copy determined to make the most of it, so here I am.
 I have cooked my first roast pheasant, very tasty, but we are a gravy family and there wasn’t any.
 I have looked it up on the internet but the recipes are all quite long-winded.
 Can you help?